 Daylight Saving Time: How "Falling Back" Can Mess With Your Dog's Head

-Early Sunday morning it's time for us to "fall back," adjusting our clocks one hour backward to segue out of Daylight Saving Time and back to Standard Time.
+Early Sunday morning, we "fell back," adjusting our clocks one hour backward to segue out of Daylight Saving Time and back to Standard Time.
 Does that extra hour affect our pets?
 You bet it does.

 Dogs have adjusted themselves to humans' wacky behavior since the first wolf decided to let itself be domesticated.
 For the most part, they're used to synchronizing their routine to ours; but sometimes, they could use a little help.